Key figures for the trade fair industry

 Foreign trade fair programme

 German companies that exhibit at trade fairs abroad secure and strengthen the export of German goods and services.
-With its foreign trade fair programme, the Federal Ministry of Economics and Technology (BMWK) supports small and medium-sized enterprises (SMEs) in particular.
-At trade fairs - primarily outside the EU - the BMWi organises the "German Pavilions" (joint stands of the Federal Government) under its umbrella brand "made in Germany".
+With its foreign trade fair programme, the Federal Ministry for Economic Affairs and Energy (BMWE) supports small and medium-sized enterprises (SMEs) in particular.
+At trade fairs - primarily outside the EU - the BMWE organises the "German Pavilions" (joint stands of the Federal Government) under its umbrella brand "made in Germany".
+AUMA Association of the German Trade Fair Industry i is involved in the planning of the German Pavilions and coordinates the interests of industry vis-à-vis the Federal Ministry for Economic Affairs and Energy (BMWE).
+The Federal Office of Economics and Export Control (BAFA) supports the BMWE in the technical implementation of joint stands as part of the foreign trade fair programme.

 Trade fairs abroad organised by German companies